awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-awsconfigrules.md

 For every control that uses an AWS Config service\-linked rule, Security Hub creates instances of the required rules in your AWS environment\.

 These service\-linked rules are specific to Security Hub\.
 It creates these service\-linked rules even if other instances of the same rules already exist\.
+The service\-linked rule adds `securityhub`before the original rule name, and a unique identifier after the rule name\.
+For example, for the original AWS Config managed rule `vpc-flow-logs-enabled`, the service\-linked rule name would be something like `securityhub-vpc-flow-logs-enabled-12345`\.

 For AWS Config managed rules, the quota is 250 rules per account per Region\.
 The service\-linked AWS Config rules that Security Hub creates do not count towards that quota\.
 You can enable a security standard even if you already have 250 AWS Config managed rules in your account\.